soapdog/webextension-blogcat/docs/reader.md

 ![Reader page](_media/reader-page.png)

 Websites are listed in descending order with the most recently updates websites appearing first.
+At the top of the reader you can see a _navigation menu with a list of tags_.
+Use it to filter which sites you're focusing on.
+If you haven't added any tag, you'll only see the items _All_ and _Untagged_.

 For each website, BlogCat will list some recent posts.
 The amount of posts is configurable in the _add-on preferences_ and the default value is three.